alydavis/School-District-Analysis/README.md

     - THS is a charter school.

 ## Summary
-Summarize four changes in the updated school district analysis after reading and math scores for the ninth grade at Thomas High School have been replaced with NaNs.
+After reading and math scores for the ninth grade at Thomas High School were replaced with NaNs:
-- 1
+1. The overall passing rate for THS dropped more than 25%.
-- 2
+2. THS dropped in rank from 2nd to 8th in the school district.
-- 3
+3. And reporting done by the grade level will show "NaN" for the 9th graders at THS.
-- 4
+4. The most noticeable changes were at the school level analysis, rather than the district level.